ngx-translate/core/README.md

 # ng2-translate
-An implementation of angular translate for Angular 2
+An implementation of angular translate for Angular 2.

+Simple example using ng2-translate: https://github.com/ocombe/ng2-play/tree/ng2-translate-test

 ## Installation
 First you need to install the npm module: